sykefi/PRTR/air-pollutant-map/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Update air-pollutant-map changes to PRTR ui
 To update changes that are made in air-pollutant-map to PRTR app, minified build needs to be copied in directory [ui/public/air-pollutant-map](../ui/public/air-pollutant-map/).
+Dev-build can be used in local testing.
+Prod-build needs to be used when changes are published.
 Build script and copy script are chained for sequential execution.
 Copy-script requires installation of ncp.
 To install, run:
 ```
 npm install -g ncp
 ```